 Multi-probe wireless thermometers typically have four or more probes and take the dual-probe scenario further by allowing the cook to monitor multiple cuts of meat simultaneously and/or monitor the temperatures of multiple grills/smokers simultaneously.
 These can be the most versatile units for complex scenarios but they come at an associated cost.

-Some Words on Wireless Probe Thermometers
+Wireless Probe Thermometers

 Wireless probe thermometers are typically advertised in three different ways.
 There are ‘Wireless’ thermometers that typically come with their own standalone receiver and an advertised range of 300+ ft.
 There are ‘Bluetooth’ thermometers that are typically designed to work with a smartphone or tablet and have an advertised range of 95 ft.
 Finally, ’WiFi’ thermometers which are designed to work with a smartphone/tablet along with an existing WiFi Internet connection and a range dictated by the WiFi network.
 WiFi units allow you to leave the immediate area for a beer or shopping trip while still being able to monitor temperature as long as your smartphone or tablet has Internet access.
 Some thermometers may support one or more of these underlying technologies.
 Most of these units also have a base unit with its own display so that they can be placed next to an oven or grill and monitored locally without the use of wireless functionality.